 Nancy Velchoff Williams

-Lab Manager & Research Analyst
+Lab Director & Research Analyst

 Nancy Williams is the Director and Lab manager for the Gault Project and is currently a Board officer with the Gault School of Archaeological Research.
 She is a lithic analyst specializing in Clovis debitage and has a MPhil in Archaeology from the University of Exeter.
 Years of working in both medical and legal fields and a lifelong curiosity in rocks (cultural and geological) led her to the Texas Archaeological Society and ultimately an opportunity to volunteer full-time at the Gault site.
 Under the careful direction of Dr. Collins and Dr. Clark Wernecke, Nancy eventually managed and directed the excavations at the Gault site for 4 years (2008-2012) before joining The Gault School of Archaeological Research as a staff member.